 A special crystal clear protective laminate is placed over the photo print surface - protecting the artwork from UV light, dust, smudges and fingerprints.
 The close-up image above I took at a sharp angle to a bright light source to purposely try to show you how the reduced glare satin finish appears.
 When viewed normally under good quality lighting, the laminate goes completely unnoticed.
 This is a unique print media style that is easily cared for and cleanable with a soft, slightly dampened cloth.
 The feedback I've received from my clients that have ordered my Wood Float Plaq's has been outstanding.
 I make this print media available to purchase any artworks from my Limited Editions & Curated Collections and also my Open Edition - Photo Archives Collections.

 Wood Float Plaq's provide great value and are priced quite economically over the unmounted Photo Print option.
-Cost comparison, if you decided to purchase a 36" photo print from my site, and brought it to be professionally mounted, matted & framed (+ the glass covering) at your local framing gallery, it would far exceed the investment of a 36" wood floater!
+Cost comparison, if you decided to purchase a 36" photo print from my site, and brought it to be professionally mounted, matted & framed (+ the glass covering) at your local framing gallery, it would far exceed the investment you would make of a 36" wood floater!

 ACRYLIC GLASS - FACE MOUNT GALLERY FLOATS

 The Acrylic Glass Gallery Floats are the crème-de-la-crème of Fine Art photographic image quality and modern print technology, and they represent the highest standard of excellence for the entire industry.
 When displayed with proper lighting, they are truly a sight to behold resulting in a motif with an almost backlit appearance.
 The acrylic glass used in this style of media showcase print clarity, vibrancy, extreme detail, and a dimension of depth that no other print media can achieve.
-Glass sheets used for traditional "framed prints" as a protective top layer do not come close to the unique light refraction properties that are native to acrylic glass.
+Glass sheets used for traditional "framed prints" as a protective top layer do not compare to the unique light refraction properties that are native to acrylic glass.
 The light refracts within the acrylic creating tremendous vibrancy particularly when paired with metallic paper and appropriate overhead lighting.

 Artwork titled "Infinity" one of my best selling Limited Editions displayed as an acrylic gallery float.
 You'll enjoy my artworks for a lifetime when you chose the correct fixtures for illumination